- Commanding a Turtle

 Look at the series of objects in Figure 7.1.
 What are the similarities of the objects?
 What are the differences?
 Take a moment to write your thoughts.

 Now, write a program, boxes, which draws the series of growing boxes.
 Your program should consist of a procedure for each box.
-Then, write your main procedure which contains invocations of these new procedures.
+Then, write a main procedure which contains invocations of these new procedures.
 Finally, invoke main to display the row of boxes.

 If you are confused, refresh your memory regarding defining procedures, review Definition of a Procedure.
 Also rereading the last lesson's Summary may help.
-Give this exercise good effort before reading on.
+Give this exercise a good effort before reading on.

 Here are my definitions of the procedures which draw the first couple of boxes and part of the definition of the main procedure.